Martin Huba

 Martin Huba (born 16 July 1943 in Bratislava) is a Slovak actor and director on stage and in film.

 In 1964 he graduated from the Academy of Performing Arts in Bratislava (VŠMU).
 He joined the Východoslovenské štátne divadlo (Košice State Theater) in Košice.
 In 1967 he moved to the theater Divadlo na Korze in Bratislava, where he remained till its closure in 1971.
 Since 1976 he has been a member of the Slovak National Theatre (SND).

+Since the 1990s he has been directing theatre - he has directed in the Drama Theatre and Opera of the Slovak National Theatre in Bratislava and as part of the Summer Shakespeare Festival in Prague.
+He won the 2001 DOSKY Theatre Critics' Award for his direction of The Dancing Room.